PLAN YOUR TRIP

 There was a growth in spending across Wales (2%), North East (5%), Yorkshire (2%) and East Midlands (22%).

-Domestic tourism remains the biggest component of tourist spending in the UK, with 2008 expenditures totaling £21.9 billion, according to VisitBritain.
+Domestic tourism in the UK remains the biggest component of tourist spending, with 2008 expenditures totaling £21.9 billion, according to VisitBritain.

 3.8% of global tourism receipts are accounted for by the UK.

-Tourism contributes immensely to the UK economy, there was a total expenditure of £22.9 billion in 2018 and had 37.9 million visitors.
+Tourism in the UK contributes immensely to the economy, there was a total expenditure of £22.9 billion in 2018 and had 37.9 million tourists.
 The average spend per visit is £604 with an average length stay of 7 nights.
 Although the UK is a small country, it still accounts for 3.8% of global tourism receipts and is the fifth top tourism earner in 2018.

 How much does tourism contribute to the UK GDP?
-Tourism contributes £145.9bn (7.2%) of UK GDP, England’s tourism sector is vibrant and vital.
+Tourism contributes £145.9bn (7.2%) of the GDP, England’s tourism sector is vibrant and vital.

-Students also help contribute large amounts to the UK economy, 500,000 students come to the UK to learn English each year.
+Students also help contribute large amounts to the economy, 500,000 students visit to learn English each year.
 These English foreign language students also spend £2399 per visit, this is four times more than the average spend.
 88% of these students intend to come back to the UK for another holiday.
-Students generate £1.2 billion in export earnings for the UK every year.
+Students generate £1.2 billion in export earnings for the United Kingdom every year.

-6.9 million European residents visited the UK in 2018, this has decreased by 3% from the previous year.
+6.9 million European residents visited in 2018, this has decreased by 3% from the previous year.

-Between April and June 2019 there was an 18% (1.6 million visits) increase from the previous year in visits to the UK from North American residents.
+Between April and June 2019 there was an 18% (1.6 million visits) increase from the previous year in visits from North American residents.

 Visits by European residents decreased by 5% (6.8 million visits) and visits from other countries decreased by 5%.